nicknickel/nicknickel.github.io/content/posts/The Spiritual Fitness Plan.md

 None of these shortcuts will help your spiritual muscles improve.
 The plan is designed to include variety so if there are some things you like more than others, you won't get "stuck" doing things you don't like (unless you don't like any of it).
 If you completed the plan and it was not easy or you couldn't finish but you want to run it again, I recommend taking a week or two off before starting another round.

 I won't go into detail on each individual practice in this article but intend to do a deeper dive on each one and why it's in the plan.
-They are all direct instructions from the Bible.
+They are fairly obvious in terms of their Biblical origin.
 The practices are:
   * Silence and solitude
   * Sing and music
   * Study Bible